rahulsdas/rahulsdas/README.md

 1. **readable** 📗 and
 2. **scalable** 📏

-But first, I need to [Figure out Git and GitHub 😅](https://github.com/rahulsdas/learning_github)
+But first, I need to [figure out Git and GitHub 😅](https://github.com/rahulsdas/learning_github)

 <!---